solehome/multimedia_course/README.md

 # multimedia_course
-sample codes for multimedia technology course
+sample codes for multimedia technology course of CSU